Mingun Sayadaw: Early life and education

-Shin Vicittasara
+Religious background

-At 10, his mother sponsored his initiation into the Sangha, again under the tutorledge of U Sobhita.
+At 10, his mother sponsored his initiation into the Sangha, again under the tutelage of U Sobhita.
 He was conferred the monastic name Shin Vicittasara, which means Outstanding in Pali.

+Mingun Sayadaw's religious life was punctuated by examinations, which he took almost every year.
 At 13, he sat for the Vinaya Examination held by the Sanghasamaggi Association in Myingyan, gaining prominence in the Myingyan religious circle.
 The next year, he sat for another exam, the Pariyatti Examination where he successfully recited the Abhidhamma from memory to the invigilating senior monks.
 Afterwards, he sat for various grading religious examinations.

-Monkhood and awards

 In 1930, Shin Vicittasara moved to Mingun in Sagaing Division to continue his further studies at the Dhammananda Monastery.
 From that time till his death in 1993, he would be based in Mingun, thus became known as the Mingun Sayadaw.
 He received great support from a thilashin, Daw Dhammacari.
 In the same year, he was ordained as a monk with the support of Sir and Lady Thwin.
 In 1933, he was conferred the rare title of Pahtamakyaw as he passed the Highest level religious Examination at the top of his cohort.

 The Maha Sanghasamaggi Association, which conducted the religious exams conferred the suffix Abhivamsa to his name in 1934.
 Thus, the sayadaw had gained his dhamma name with which he would be renowned throughout Myanmar.

 From 1950 to 1953, the sayadaw sat and passed the state conducted Tipitakadhara Selection Examination, for which the government of the newly independent Union of Burma conferred various titles and honours.
 In 1953, he became the first monk ever to be awarded the title of Tipitakadhara, meaning Keeper and Guardian of the Tipitaka.

+From 1956 to 1969, at the request of the government, he wrote what was to become his major work, The Great Chronicles of Buddhas, in 6 volumes (see details below).

+When wealthy donors proposed building decorative features in his monastery, he suggested that it would be more useful to build hospitals, clinics or schools in remote villages that lacked almost everything.